CHIME: A Case for Efficient Long-Context Attention-FC Disaggregated Inference with DIMM-PIM: Evaluation

+\myparagraph{Performance in short context scenarios.} \REVISE{ As shown in Fig.~\ref{figs:eval-end-to-end-throughput}-d, in the short context scenario, \sys still achieves higher throughput than both the GPU and HBM-PIM baselines by achieving higher batch sizes.
+However, compared to Fig.~\ref{figs:eval-end-to-end-throughput}-c, the advantage of \sys on each model is diminished.
+This is because in the short context scenario, the marginal benefit of increasing the batch size exhibits diminishing returns.
+This observation is also consistent with our analysis in \textsection\ref{sec:motiv-discussion-scenarios}. }

-\myparagraph{Scalability analysis.} We further evaluate \sys performance with various host memory configurations, showing that performance scalability requires simultaneous scaling in memory capacity and bandwidth.
-We first establish the base memory configuration as (512 GB, 2 ranksets).
-Based on this, we scale up the memory in different ways for different baselines: ``Bw-only'' indicates that we only scale up the rankset from 2 to 16, while ``Cap-only'' means we only scale up the capacity from 512GB to 4TB. ``Bw-Cap'' implies that we scale up both the rankset and capacity to (4TB, 16 ranksets).
-Similarly, we execute 1,000 requests from the trace and calculate the average throughput.
-We normalize the performance of the smallest memory configuration to 1.
+\myparagraph{Scalability analysis.} We further evaluate \sys performance with various \sys-PIM configurations, showing that performance scalability requires simultaneous scaling in memory capacity and bandwidth.
+We first establish the base memory configuration as ``1 rankset, 512 GB''.
+Based on this, we scale up the memory in different ways for different baselines: ``Bw-only'' indicates that we only scale up the memory bandwidth with more ranksets but keep the capacity at 512GB, while ``Cap-only'' means we only scale up the capacity from 512GB to 4TB. ``Bw-Cap'' implies that we scale up both the bandwidth and capacity.
+We execute 1,000 requests from the trace and calculate the average throughput.

-Fig.~\ref{figs:eval-scalability-analysis} shows the results of GPT-89B and GPT-175B with the OpenR1 trace.
+Fig.~\ref{figs:eval-scalability-analysis} shows the results of GPT-175B and QWEN-72B with OpenR1 trace.
 Results for other models and traces are similar.
 It shows that expanding either bandwidth or capacity alone does not effectively improve throughput.
-For example, when exclusively scaling memory capacity or bandwidth by 8$\times$ on the GPT-175B model, the throughput only increases by 1.6$\times$ and 1.1$\times$, respectively.
-In contrast, when both bandwidth and capacity are enlarged, the throughput increases by 5.1$\times$.
+For example, when exclusively scaling memory capacity or bandwidth by 8$\times$ on GPT-175B, the throughput only increases by 2.28$\times$ and 1.01$\times$, respectively.
+In contrast, when both bandwidth and capacity are enlarged, the throughput increases by 8.23$\times$.
 This demonstrates that \sys effectively leverages the value of both scalability aspects.

-\myparagraph{Ablation study.} With \sys as the baseline, we remove optimizations for communication (\textsection\ref{sec:design-sys-comm}) and scheduling (\textsection\ref{sec:sys-scheduler}) and then successively restore them.
-The results of end-to-end throughput with the GPT-175B model and the GPT-89B model on the OpenR1 trace are shown in Fig.~\ref{figs:eval-ablation-study}.
-For example, with GPT-175B, after applying adaptive chunk-partitioned cross-device batch interleaving, the throughput increases by $\sim$1.3$\times$.
-Applying dependency-aware communication-computation overlap further improves the throughput by $\sim$1.7$\times$.
-These results demonstrate that our system designs effectively enhance throughput in a heterogeneous architecture.